-The compensated absences represent the estimated liability to be paid employees under the Library's vacation and sick-pay policy.
-Under the Library's policy, employees earn vacation time based on time of service with the Library.
+The compensated absences represent the estimated liability to be paid to employees under the Library's paid time-off policy.
+Under the Library's policy, employees earn paid time off based on time of service with the Library.

 Debt Service Requirements